iangthomas/Squad-A-Social-Network/README.md

 # Squad: a Social Network
 A privacy-centered social network, that organizes friends by "fuzzy" locations.
-The focus here is privacy and geography.<br />
+The focus is privacy and geography.<br />

 Do you have a hard time keeping track of your extended group of friends?
 “Did so-and-so just move to Springfield?
 But which one?”<br />